nrwl/nx/docs/shared/reference/project-configuration.md

           "target": "build", // target name
           "params": "ignore" // "forward" or "ignore", defaults to "ignore" },
-        "build-*", // support for using wildcards in dependsOn, matches: "build-css", "build-js" targets of dependencies "*build-*" // matches tasks: "build-css", "build-js" as well as "task-with-build-in-middle" targets of dependencies.
+        "build-*", // support for using wildcards in dependsOn, matches: "build-css", "build-js" targets of current project "^build-*", // matches tasks: "build-css", "build-js" targets of dependencies "*build-*", // matches tasks: "build-css", "build-js" as well as "task-with-build-in-middle" targets of current project
-      ]
+        "^*build-*" // matches tasks: "build-css", "build-js" as well as "task-with-build-in-middle" targets of dependencies ]
     }
   }